ARCHIVE

 The Madison Square Garden Side of the NYE Coin references all of the previous NYE shows performed at MSG.
 The Van de Graff generator on the top of Madison Square Garden is a nod to the Gamehendge Time Factory gag performed as midnight approached on 12/31/95.
 The Udderball (complete with pentagram as a reference to the Harpua narration from 12/30/97) is climbing up the side of MSG, and lends to what I feel is a bit of an urban Godzilla theme.
 The Udderball was brought to life on an incredible half-domed projector setup that was integral to the 12/31/97 NYE countdown.
 The caterpillar crawling down 8th Avenue is a reference to the costumed troupe that delighted the audience throughout the 1998 NYE Run, donning an array of fabulous costumes.
 During the Wolfman’s Brother on 12/28/98 caterpillars crawled up on stage and “danced” around while the band destroyed MSG.
 The “7 crystals of snow” are a nod to the 2002 NYE gag when snowflakes began falling from the ceiling during the Seven Below performed as midnight approached on 12/31/02.
 I couldn’t resist making the snowflakes reminiscent of the snowflake on the Alta Ski Resort logo, one of my favorite ski resorts!
 The dates for the 3 Night Run appear on the top of the building running along 8th Avenue, and the large digital clock outside of MSG is set to 4:20, as are all clocks that appear on Phish Coins.

-Above is the MSG Sticker (250) which debuted in December 2010
+Above is the NYE 2010 Sticker (100) which debuted December 2010

 This is my first attempt at a sticker… I hope you like the classy art deco flavor.
 It is my interpretation of a classic Madison Square Garden logo, intertwined with a nick-name I have used for many years in reference to Madison Square Garden.
 It is a subtle reference to a scene favorite… from the stamp shape, to the choices of the number 25 and the British Pound symbol to denominate the stamp.
 Consider this my contribution to the Phish Lot world of logo knock-offs…